hamdigdoura/django-survey-formset/README.md

 Thanks to [Nathan Yergler](https://github.com/nyergler)

 ## Contact Me
-If you have any questions, comments or suggestion about `django questionnaire inline formset` ?
+If you have any questions, comments or suggestion about `django questionnaire formset` ?
 Hit me up at [Hamdi Gdoura](hamdigdouraisi@gmail.com)